Security

 Roles() method

-Similarly, you are specifying that ANY of the given roles should allow access to a user principal who has it.
+Similarly, you are specifying that if a user principal has ANY of the given roles, access should be allowed.

 Policy() method

-You can specify an action to be performed on the AuthorizationPolicyBuilder for specifying any other authorization requirements that aren't satisfied by the above methods.
+You can specify an action to be performed on an AuthorizationPolicyBuilder for specifying any other authorization requirements that can't be satisfied by the above methods.

 AllowAnonymous() method

-It is also possible to specify which http verbs you'd like to allow anonymous access to if you're endpoint is listening on multiple verbs & routes like so:
+It is also possible to specify which http verbs you'd like to allow anonymous access to if your endpoint is listening on multiple verbs & routes like so:

 public class RestrictedEndpoint : Endpoint<RestrictedRequest>